 Where do you get your lunch?

 Mo, the proprietor of the sublime Sozo Sushi in Ft.
-Lauderdale, wants to know.
+Lauderdale, asks me as I pay for dinner.

-We run down the street to Doris’ Market in Hollywood, I answer.
+We run down the street to Doris’ Market, I answer.
 They have a $5.00 lunch special.
 Sandwich, chips, and a soda.

 Doris’ is your classic old Italian market, less than a mile from my firm’s office, right on Hollywood Boulevard in Hollywood, Florida.